 If you’re pregnant, these tips can help you protect yourself from infection:

-- Practice physical distancing
+- Practice physical distancing and wear a mask.

 - Avoid contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Wash your hands often using soap and water for at least 20 seconds, especially if you’ve been in a public place or after blowing your nose, coughing or sneezing.
 If soap and water aren’t available, use a hand sanitizer that contains at least 60 percent alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.